Coimbatore, Chennai

 Exfoliates surface layers

-Promotes smoother skin
+Promotes smoother skin, refines texture

 Salicylic Acid

-Dissolves skin debris
+Dissolves oils & debris

 Lactic Acid

-Moisturizes and refines
+Hydrates and refines

-Enhances even skin tone
+Enhances even tone, softens dry skin

 TCA (Trichloroacetic Acid)